Hudon, Normand

 1929-1997

 Normand Hudon was born in Montreal in 1929.
-He studied at L'École des Beaux-Arts in Montreal, and received a scholarship to study in Paris, at the Académie de Montmartre with the painter Fernand Léger.
-During his stay in Paris, he had the chance to meet Picasso, and later, while visiting New York, he became acquainted with Dali.
+He studied at the École des beaux-arts de Montréal and then received a scholarship to study in Paris at the Académie de Montmartre, with the painter Fernand Léger.
+During this stay, he had the chance to meet Picasso and a little later, during a trip to New York, he met Salvador Dali.

-From 1948 to 1958, Hudon was a freelance cartoonist for several newspapers like Le Photo Journal, Le Petit Journal and La Patrie.
-From 1958 to 1961, he worked full time for Le Devoir, creating sarcastic and humorous caricatures of Maurice Duplessis, who was always accompanied by a vulture in these drawings.
-In 1961, he began his daily contributions to La Presse, which continued until 1965.
+From 1948 to 1958, Hudon was a freelance cartoonist for several newspapers such as Le Photo Journal, Le Petit Journal and La Patrie.
+From 1958 to 1961, he worked full time for Le Devoir, where his caricatures of Maurice Duplessis, whom he always represented accompanied by a vulture, were caustic and vitriolic.
+In 1961, he moved to La Presse, where he remained until 1965.

-Alongside his activities as political cartoonist, Hudon worked on television animations, directed humorous publications, and pursued a career as a painter.
+Alongside his activities as a political cartoonist, Hudon hosts television shows, directs humorous publications and leads a career as a painter.
 He died in 1997.

 Exhibitions

-- 1965 - Front page of Time Magazine (Canadian Edition, July 9) with the portrait of Marc Favreau
+• 1965 - Makes the front page of Time magazine (Canadian edition of July 9) with the portrait of Marc Favreau.

-- 1967 - Painted four panels on the ceiling of the Energy Expo 67 pavilion
+• 1967 - Painted four panels on the ceiling of the Energy Pavilion at Expo 67.

-- 1967 - Mural for the pavilion of Humour, Terre des Hommes
+• 1967 - Mural for the Humor pavilion, Terre des Hommes